BLOW-UP: When Liz Tilberis Transformed Bazaar

 Isaac, meanwhile, was still waiting outside Kate's house and getting very nervous.

-I'm sitting there, and it's okay, half an hour, 45 minutes, and I keep buzzing.
-So finally, Kate came down an hour and a half later, and we got to Lincoln Center, and there was no more paparazzi, nothing, no more everybody was seated.
-And there was this big hole at Liz's table, with with the with the Princess, and it was not okay.
+And I'm sitting there, and it's okay, half an hour, 45 minutes, and I keep buzzing.
+So finally, Kate came down an hour and a half later, and we got to Lincoln Center, and there was no more paparazzi, nothing, no more—everybody was seated.
+And there was this big hole at Liz's table, with the, with the Princess, and it was not okay.
 It was just not okay.
-And and it was Kate's like.
-Kate was the subject.
-She's the one who's supposed to know the protocol about getting to the table on time before the princess, right?
+And and it was Kate's fau—Kate was the subject.
+She's the one who's supposed to know the protocol about getting to the table on time before the Princess, right?

 Paul felt like the whole thing was his fault.